jonathan-vella/architecting-for-success/102-Azure-Landing-Zones/policies/Azure Policy - Deny VM SKUs/readme.md

-# Audit or Deny the use of non-allowed VMs based on SKU
+# Deny the use of non-allowed VMs based on SKU

-This policy can either audit or deny the use of non-allowed VM SKUs such as M-Series and N-Series.
-This policy, combined with other policies which for example audit or deny the use of Azure Machines Learning Services, can help mitigate the risk and impact of cryptojacking.
+This policy can deny the use of non-allowed VM SKUs such as M-Series and N-Series.
+This policy, combined with other policies which for example deny the use of Azure Machines Learning Services, can help mitigate the risk and impact of cryptojacking.

 > Note: By default this policy is configure with a "deny" effect; this will not impact any existing resources.
 Other allowed values are "Audit" and "Disabled".